 1-2 Tbsp fresh Thai basil, chopped (see note above)

-1. In a large mixing bowl, add lime juice, sweet chili sauce, rice vinegar and salt.
+1. First, you’ll make the dressing for the pineapple cucumber salad.
+In a large mixing bowl, add lime juice, sweet chili sauce, rice vinegar and salt.
 Whisk together.
 Taste, and adjust seasonings, if needed.
 It might need more chili sauce, lime or salt for your taste.